After Maxine Waters, Donald Trump Impeachment Is Now Demanded By The Cambridge City Council

 After California congresswoman Maxine Waters, the Cambridge City Council has officially demanded Congress to begin an investigation that may lead to President Donald Trump’s impeachment.

 Earlier this year, as reported by the Inquisitr, over 900,000 people signed an online petition asking Congress to look into Donald Trump’s rumored ties with the Russian government.
-In the light of the recent F.B.I.’s investigation, Cambridge City Council’s Vice Mayor Marc McGovern, Councilor Jan Devereux and Councilor Leland Cheung have voted for a resolution calling for Congress to begin an official investigation for Donald Trump’s impeachment.
+In the light of the recent FBI’s investigation, Cambridge City Council’s Vice Mayor Marc McGovern, Councilor Jan Devereux, and Councilor Leland Cheung have voted for a resolution calling for Congress to begin an official investigation for Donald Trump’s impeachment.

 The official order by the council calls upon the United States House of Representatives to authorize the House Committee to investigate whether there are sufficient grounds for Donald Trump’s impeachment.